nilforooshan/nilforooshan.github.io/resume.md

 # Positions

 **LIC**
-_Scientist -- Quantitative Genetics_
+_Scientist &ndash; Quantitative Genetics_
-May 2020 -- Present
+May 2020 &ndash; Present

 _Postdoctoral Research Fellow in Quantitative Genetics_
-December 2018 -- May 2020
+December 2018 &ndash; May 2020

 **University of Otago**, Dept. Mathematics and Statistics
 _Postdoctoral Fellow in Quantitative Genetics_
-November 2015 -- October 2018
+November 2015 &ndash; October 2018

 **Swedish University of Agricultural Sciences**, Dept. Animal Breeding and Genetics, Interbull Centre
 _Geneticist_
-June 2012 -- October 2015
+June 2012 &ndash; October 2015

 **University of Nebraska-Lincoln**, Dept. Statistics
 _Postdoctoral Research Fellow in Computational Biology_
-September 2011 -- May 2012
+September 2011 &ndash; May 2012

 **Isfahan Science and Technology Town**, Animal Science Core
 _Research Assistant_
-September 2004 -- June 2006
+September 2004 &ndash; June 2006

 # Teaching

 - Member of an MSc student's advisory panel, University of Texcoco, December, 2023.
-- Supervising a visiting PhD student to the Department of Mathematics and Statistics, University of Otago, August -- October, 2018.
+- Supervising a visiting PhD student to the Department of Mathematics and Statistics, University of Otago, August &ndash; October, 2018.
-- Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July -- October, 2018.
+- Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July &ndash; October, 2018.
-- Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July -- October, 2017.
+- Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July &ndash; October, 2017.
 - Teaching R programming, and giving several other talks in the University of Chapingo, Texcoco, Mexico, April 2015.
-- Teaching \"Dairy Cattle Husbandry\" in Kabootar-Abad school of Agriculture, Isfahan, Iran, September 2004 -- June 2005.
+- Teaching \"Dairy Cattle Husbandry\" in Kabootar-Abad school of Agriculture, Isfahan, Iran, September 2004 &ndash; June 2005.

 # Software